nimblecrm/api-docs/docs/activities/tasks/create.rst

 Parameters
 ----------

-All parameters are passed as JSON in request body.
+All parameters are passed as JSON in request body and could be omitted except `subject`.

-**subject**
+**subject** — mandatory

   Subject (short description) of new task.
-Parameter is **mandatory**.
+Field length should be between 2 and 128 chars.

 **notes**

   Any additional text (notes) for task.
-Parameter can be omitted.

 **related_to**

   List with contact ids we want to bind this task with.
-Parameter can be omitted.

 **due_date**

   Due date for new task.
 Should be passed in format like "YYYY-MM-DD HOURS:MINUTES".
-Parameter can be omitted.

 Example: